Monika-Chaudhary/DevOps-Projects/README.md

 # Features of NGINX:
 1. Reverse Proxy- direct client requests to apropriate back-end server(Proxy means acting on behalf of another.
 It's intermediate server that forwrds client request to other servers)
-   #there is single entrypoint using Nginx Proxy and reduces attack as centrailized access control, consolidated security and minimized exposure
+   #there is single entrypoint using Nginx Proxy and reduces attack as centrailized access control, consolidated security and minimized exposure of servers
    #Functionalities of NGINX as Proxy Server
    a.
 Load Balancing 	b.
 Caching 	c.
 Security	d.
 Compresssion and Segmentation